Eukla/ETS/README.md

 # ETSC: Early Time Series Classification

-`ETSC` is a Python Early Classification of Time-Series library for public use, from the work **"An Empirical Evaluation of Early Time-Series Classification
+`ETSC` is a Python Early Classification of Time-Series library for public use, from the work **"Evaluation of Early Time-Series Classification
-Algorithms"**, **Authors: Evgenios Kladis, Charilaos Akasiadis, Evangelos Michelioudakis, Elias Alevizos, Alexandros Artikis**.
+Algorithms"**, **Authors: Evgenios Kladis, Charilaos Akasiadis, Evangelos Michelioudakis, Elias Alevizos, Alexander Artikis**.

 Aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.

-Currently five algorithms are included in this directory.
+Currently six algorithms are included in this directory.
 A python cli, simplifies the execution of each algorithm The predictions are evalueated through metrics such as earliness, accuracy, f1-score(if wanted) and computation time for both training and testing.
-Gui_run or terminal_run are demos, which run the desired algorithm for all the UCR datasets.

 ## Acknowledgments